ankitn415/Hr_analytics_ptoject/README.md

-# Hr_analytics_ptoject
+# Employee Attrition Analysis

-Analyzed employee attrition using EDA and trained an XGBoost model to predict turnover based on HR features.
-Built an interactive Power BI dashboard to visualize attrition trends across departments, age groups, and job roles for insightful decision-making.
+This project analyzes employee attrition using exploratory data analysis (EDA), machine learning (XGBoost), and a Power BI dashboard for visualization.

+## 🔍 Overview

+- Conducted EDA to uncover patterns related to employee attrition.
+- Trained an XGBoost classifier to predict attrition based on HR data.
+- Created a Power BI dashboard for interactive visualization and insights.

+## 📊 Features

+- Visual analysis of attrition by department, job role, age, gender, and more.
+- Age bin segmentation to analyze attrition trends across age groups.
+- Performance metrics of the XGBoost model (precision, recall, F1-score).
+- Cleaned and preprocessed dataset using label encoding and outlier handling.